 Spotfire Developer Documentation

 Spotfire visualization mods are visualizations created using web technologies such as JavaScript or TypeScript, that run in the provided framework within Spotfire clients.
+Similarly, an action mod contains one or more scripts that can be triggered by actions done when using an analysis.
 Mods can be created and uploaded to a Spotfire library by any user with sufficient privileges.
 When mods are developed for a particular Spotfire environment, they can be signed by the user account that loads the mod project into Spotfire.
 However, if you want your mods to be signed in all environments, and possible to distribute to more people, you should use a certificate created by a certificate authority (CA) to sign your mods.
-You can sign a mod project using the Spotfire Package Builder console by following the steps in this topic.
+You can sign a mod project, or a mod file, using the Spotfire Package Builder console by following the steps in this topic.

 Before you begin